lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ### Variable length Uri-Path and Uri-Query

-When the length is not known at the rule creation, the Field Length MUST be set to variable, and the unit is set to bytes.
+When the length is not known at the Rule creation, the Field Length MUST be set to variable, and the unit is set to bytes.

 The MSB MO can be applied to a Uri-Path or Uri-Query element.
 Since MSB value is given in bit,